Swim Association Invitational League (SAIL)

 The selection process is driven by the information provided on the application form.

-(2018 Information) Sweetwater Pools is also offering a $1,000 scholarship to a current SAIL swimmer.
-The application form as well as requirements needed for consideration are available at www.swimsail.org.
-The deadline for submission is June 30, 2018.
+The application form as well as requirements needed for consideration are available at https://sail.swimtopia.com/scholarships.
+The deadline for submission is May of each calendar year.